robinhood/faust/README.rst

             # process infinite stream of orders.
             print(f'Order for {order.account_id}: {order.amount}')

-The Agent is a "stream processor"  and you can start this program on multiple machines to create a distributed system.
+The Agent decorator defines a "stream processor" that essentially consumes from a Kafka topic and does something for every event it receives.

-You can think of agents like Celery tasks that can persist state between invocations. to tasks in  task queue (Celery), but that it reads a stream of eventsY and can]]]]]]k state between executing tasks.
+The agent is an ``async def`` function, so can also perform other operations asynchronously, such as doing web requests.

-State can be in-memory, or it can be stored in "tables".
+This system can also persist state, with "tables".
 Tables are like named distributed key/value stores you can use as regular Python dictionaries.